midudev/100cosas.dev/src/content/tips/en/01-code-is-read-more-than-written.md

 author: "guido-van-rossum"
 ---

-> Code is read much more often than it is written

 It is one of the most uncomfortable and, at the same time, most ignored truths of our profession: **we spend the vast majority of our time trying to understand code, not writing it.**

 This maxim, popularized by **Guido van Rossum** (creator of Python), is not just a curious observation; it is the pillar upon which sustainable software engineering is built.
 Different studies and authors, such as Robert C. Martin in his book *Clean Code*, suggest that the ratio of time spent reading code versus writing it is **more than 10 to 1**.